mattmattox/Kubernetes-Master-Class-Upgrades/README.md

 ## Rancher Upgrade – Prep work
 - Check if the Rancher UI is accessible
-    - Check if all clusters in UI are in Active state
+    - Check if all clusters in UI are in an Active state
     - Check if all pods in kube-system and cattle-system namespaces are running in both the local and downstream clusters.
         ```
         kubectl get pods -n kube-system